Exact calculation of the due date

 You can also use this calculator as a reverse due date calculator to find out when you became pregnant.
 Just enter your due date and we will calculate the estimated day of conception.
 In addition, you'll get a range of dates that you may have become pregnant.

-A conception calculator uses differ from one woman to the next.
+Conception calculator use differs from one woman to the next.
 If a woman has had unprotected sex with more than one man, she may want to use the conception calculator to give her an idea who the father may be.
 However, if there is no menstrual cycle between the bouts of unprotected sex, a conception calculator will not effectively reveal paternity.
 Only a paternity test will reveal the true father of the child in this case.

 How accurate is a conception calculator?